BitpingApp/Bitping-Node/README.md

 - **Clearer CLI flags**: `bitpingd` now has a more organized and understandable set of CLI flags.
 Check them out using `bitpingd --help`.
 - **Service installation**: Easily install `bitpingd` as a service with the commands `bitpingd service install && bitpingd service start`.
 Compatibility includes Launchd on Mac and Systemd, initd, and openrc on Linux.

+> 🚫 **Important**:
-> 🚫 **Important**: It's not recommended to run both `bitpingd` and Bitping Desktop on the same machine as it may flag your nodes as spam in the network.
+> It's not recommended to run both `bitpingd` and Bitping Desktop on the same machine as it may flag your nodes as spam in the network.
+> Do not run multiple `bitpingd` or Bitping Desktop instances on the same machine when they are pointing to the same credentials directory (`~/.bitpingd`, `~/.bitping` or Docker volume)

 ## Installation